 Parkinson B08, (30 candidates) 10 minutes before the start of the examination will be plenty of time.

-As the candidates enter an examination venue, the Lead invigilator will read out the instructions on the speech card.
+As the candidates enter an examination venue, the Lead/Support Invigilator (Lead) will read out the instructions on the speech card.
 There is a speech card for each type of examination venues.